-Lyft's dual-class share structure leaves investors virtually powerless.
-This is highly risky for long-horizon investors and for the integrity of the capital markets.
-The message the filing sends is that the Lyft founders can govern the company as supreme monarchs in perpetuity and also that they have a 'let them eat cake' attitude toward their investors.
+Lyft's dual-class share structure leaves investors virtually powerless . . .
+This is highly risky for long-horizon investors and for the integrity of the capital markets The message the filing sends is that the Lyft founders can govern the company as supreme monarchs in perpetuity and also that they have a 'let them eat cake' attitude toward their investors.3

 Another recent example that continued the debate on dualclass share structures was the failed IPO of The We Company (the parent company of WeWork), where the company reduced the voting power of high-vote shares held by then-CEO Adam Neumann in response to concern from public investors, prior to ultimately abandoning the IPO due to (among other things) concerns regarding the company's valuation and corporate governance practices.
+Keith Hallam

 Given the potential risks of the structure, some argue that dual-class share structures can be appropriate in certain situations, but also acknowledge there may be scenarios where this is less likely to be the case.
-Under this view, dual-class structures can allow innovative founders to maintain and grow their longterm vision of the company by insulating them from short-term market pressures and activist threats.
-However, at a certain point in the company's life cycle this may no longer be the case.
+Under this view, dual-class structures can allow innovative founders to maintain and grow their long-term vision of the company by insulating them from shortterm market pressures and activist threats.
+However, at a certain point in the company's life cycle, the benefits may become less compelling.